wendyverdonk93/docs/content/payments/methods/banks/request-to-pay/about.md

 - Request to Pay supports both instant and non-instant SEPA bank transfers.
 - A minimum amount of 1 EUR and maximum of 15,000 EUR applies.

+{{< details title="Request to Pay refund rules" >}}

+- All refunds are processed by Deutsche Bank.

+- Refunds are only processed if there are enough funds in your MultiSafepay balance.

+- While the transaction status is **Initialized**, you can cancel the refund.
+Once the status changes to **Completed**, the refund has been processed.

+- The customer receives the refund in the bank account they originally paid from within the next business day.

+If a refund fails, email the Support Team at <support@multisafepay.com>

+{{< /details >}}